Eigenvalues as a Metric for Memory Dynamics in Sequence Models: Additional Results on Spectral Pattern Analysis Across Models and Tasks

 The provided figures showcase the robustness of our conclusions and their extension to different seeds, model heads, and tasks not directly provided in the main paper.

-All figures make use of the same legend as Figure \ref{fig:main_plot}, once again displayed in Figure \ref{fig:legend}, below.
+All figures with histograms make use of the same legend as Figure \ref{fig:main_plot}, once again displayed in Figure \ref{fig:legend_1}, below.
 Thereby, bars show the proportion of eigenvalues falling within discretized ranges.
 Lightly shaded and darker bars indicate the distribution at initialization and after training, respectively.
 Error bars denote standard deviation across input sequences.
-Model performance, measured as perplexity for WikiText (lower is better) and percentage of correct output sequences for the other (higher is better), is indicated in the parentheses.
+Model performance, measured as perplexity for WikiText (lower is better) and percentage of correct output sequences for the remaining tasks (higher is better), is indicated in the parentheses.